Mary Church Terrell: Marriage and children

 On October 18, 1891, in Memphis, Church married Robert Heberton Terrell, a lawyer who became the first black municipal court judge in Washington, DC.
 The couple first met in Washington, DC, when Robert visited the home of Dr. John Francis, where Mary was living.
 Soon after meeting, Francis offered Mary the opportunity to teach at the M Street High School, in the Greek and Latin Department, which Robert was the head of.

 Prior to being engaged in a committed relationship, both Mary and Robert showed interest in pursuing others as romantic partners.
 Documentation from Mary's diary and letters that she wrote in both French and German in order to practice her language proficiency contain proof of correspondence with other men besides Robert.
 In Robert's courting letters to Mary, he mentions other women as well, though it is undetermined whether he mentioned them to make Mary jealous or for other reasons.

-However, once Mary returned from her travel in Europe, she returned to her work at the M Street High School where she rekindled her romance with Robert.
+However, once Mary Church returned from her travel in Europe, she returned to her work at the M Street High School where she rekindled her romance with Robert.
 While she had been away, Robert became a lawyer, though it is speculated that he regretted leaving his teacher job but he wanted to have an income in which he could afford to propose to Mary and support their life together.

 As a couple, Mary and Robert ran in many academic circles; Robert was a leader in the Washington D.C NAACP Chapter, and a part of the Music, Social, and Literary Club.

-Terrell experienced a late-term miscarriage, still-birth, and had one baby who died just after birth before their daughter Phyllis Terrell was born in 1898.
+The early years of their marriage were marked by personal tragedy when Terrell experienced a late-term miscarriage, still-birth, and had one baby who died just after birth before their daughter Phyllis Terrell was born in 1898.
 She was named after Phillis Wheatley.
 The Terrells later adopted her niece, Mary.

-Mary's miscarriage had lasting effects on her marriage to Robert; she suffered long-term health complications which sent her into a deep depression.
+Mary Church's miscarriage had lasting effects on her marriage to Robert; she suffered long-term health complications which sent her into a deep depression.
 Prior to her miscarriage, she had learned of her friend Thomas' lynching, and not long after learning of his death and losing her child, she began to suffer physically and mentally.
 Eventually, Terrell began to focus on anti-lynching activism and spoke publicly about black women's health, utilizing her past trauma and experiences to inform her message.
+Through both her family life and public activism, Terrell modeled the ideals of professional and domestic achievement that she emphasized for African American women nationwide and aided in her activism.